noClaps/nc/design/conditionals.md

   }

   .startsWith("B") {
-    // Can have methods of the type, for example String.startsWith()
+    // Can have methods of the type, for example str.startsWith()
     // Equivalent to `if animal.startsWith("B")`

     print("Starts with a B")